NATO, Afghan forces killed more civilians than Taliban: UN | DW | 30.07.2019

 Since then, NATO forces have maintained a military presence in the country in a bid to shore up support for government forces.
 The Taliban has refused to cease attacks unless the US winds down its deployment.

 Peace talks have gained traction, according to the White House.
-However, previous efforts to secure a political solution to the conflict have failed to materialize beyond talks.
+However, previous efforts to secure a political solution to the conflict have failed to go beyond talks.

 Germany is part of the NATO support mission currently deployed in Afghanistan.